/terms/breadcrumb-list · 4 min read · foundational

 Status in 2026

 Mature and broadly expected.
-BreadcrumbList has been Google's canonical breadcrumb signal since the mid-2010s schema.org transition and is now generated automatically by every mainstream CMS and static-site framework2.
-Its weight in 2026 has grown beyond classical SERP cosmetics: AI search engines appear to use the path to infer a page's topical neighborhood, which in turn shapes whether the page is cited for parent-topic queries or only for the leaf-topic query.
-(This is observed behavior, not vendor-documented.)
-Pages without breadcrumb schema can still be indexed and cited, but they tend to lose context attribution and surface only for the most literal query matches.
+BreadcrumbList has been Google's canonical breadcrumb signal since the mid-2010s schema.org transition and is now commonly generated automatically by mainstream CMSes and static-site frameworks: WordPress (via Yoast or Rank Math plugins), Hugo, Next.js (via metadata API and manual page hierarchy), Astro, Drupal2.
+Some frameworks generate it from URL paths; others require explicit page-hierarchy declaration.
+Its weight in 2026 has grown beyond classical SERP cosmetics: AI search engines appear to use the path to infer a page's topical neighborhood, which in turn shapes whether the page is cited for parent-topic queries or only for the leaf-topic query (observed behavior, not vendor-documented).
+Pages without breadcrumb schema can still be indexed and cited.
+Practitioners report that breadcrumb-less pages tend to surface for narrower, leaf-topic query matches more often than for parent-topic queries, consistent with the hypothesis that engines use breadcrumb-derived hierarchy as a topical-neighborhood signal.
+The causal relationship has not been isolated by public study; pages without breadcrumb schema but with strong on-page topical signals (clear H1, descriptive title, internal linking) often perform comparably.

 How to apply